jstemerdink/EPi.Libraries.Aspects/README.md

 ## Requirements

-* EPiServer 7
+* EPiServer 7.7+
 * .Net 4.0
-* PostSharp 3
+* PostSharp 4

 ## Deploy

 * Add a reference to the project, or the compiled dll.
+Also add a reference to PostSharp
 * Add the attributes for the desired aspect to your method, class or assembly.
 * Build the solution.